open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

         return res
 ```

+By default, it will send spans to `localhost:4318`, which is what the collector
+is listening on.

 ### Run the application

-Finally, you can run the application.
-Use the same command as before, but this
-time without exporting to the console:
+Run the application like before, but don't export to the console:

 ```
 opentelemetry-instrument flask run